Home » Best Books » Best Fantasy Series to Start This Year

 Main trilogy is unfinished.
 Best to wait if that bothers you.

-Important: two major picks here are unfinished.
-If unfinished series annoy you, choose Wheel of Time or Mistborn instead.
+Important: two major picks here (A Song of Ice and Fire, Kingkiller Chronicle) are unfinished.
+If that bothers you, choose Wheel of Time or Stormlight Archive instead.

 Gritty and modern fantasy